bitdruid/python-wayback-machine-downloader/README.md

 ## Contributing

-I'm always happy for some feature requests to improve the usability of this script.
+I'm always happy for some feature requests to improve the usability of this tool.
 Feel free to give suggestions and report issues.
 Project is still far from being perfect.